The journey from Mandalay to Hsithe will take approximately 2.5 hours by car so an early start is unavoidable. There will be no time for […]

-With tourist numbers set to skyrocket over the next five years, it is essential for the preservation of Myanmar, that the development required to facilitate this demand is carried out responsibly.
+With tourist numbers set to skyrocket, it is essential for the preservation of Myanmar, that the development required to facilitate this demand is carried out responsibly.
 This is something we care passionately about and you will find it at the very core of Tour Mandalay’s business model.
 For this to actually happen however, it will require the help and cooperation from everyone involved – the government, local authorities, tour operators, and most importantly, the tourists themselves.

 Together with the help of our UK-based partners, we have helped to rebuild a primary school that was completely destroyed by Cyclone Nargis in 2008.
 Our next challenge is to keep pupils enrolled, as it’s common for parents to take children out of school for work purposes once they’re physically able.